tfofurn/ColorSortSolver/README.md

 I bought one of these apps and breezed through most of the levels.
 I got stuck for a really long time on one, but eventually solved it.
 Just a few levels later, I got really stuck.
 That particular app allows buying an additional empty tube, which significantly reduces the difficulty, but what fun is that?
 Enter the Color Sort Solver.

+# Input format

+The program reads a CSV file.
+The top row is interpreted as the names of the tubes.
+The rest are understood to be the colors in each tube from top to bottom.
+Use any color names you like!
 # Known Issues

-**Hardcoded color names and file path.** Makes data entry a pain.
+**Hardcoded input file path.** You either need to alter `main.go` or rename your file to `sample/inciting-incident.csv`.

+**Fixed tube height.**  There isn't any checking of the input file's line count.
+If you have anything other than four rows of colors, expect bad behavior.

 **No intelligence.**  Brute force FTW!
-This program considers literally every possible pairing of tubes at each stage and does a depth-first search of the solution space.
+This program considers nearly every possible pairing of tubes at each stage and does a depth-first search of the solution space.
 The only consideration of what's under the top color in a tube is to ascertain whether the tube is already monochromatic.
 There's probably a good algorithm for computing fewest-steps solutions with less work.

 **Not exhaustive.** There was a bug in the original termination logic that allowed the program to keep running after identifying a solution.
 It claimed to have found *billions* of solutions for the inciting incident puzzle.
 Solution 102,505,948 was the first to require only 38 steps!
 While stumbling over a fast solution is fun when it happens, I'm content to not run my laptop's fan that hard.